Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 collectors.

-N.B.: Do not confuse with F. glaucescens forma nuda which is a completely different cultivar that is superficially similar only when young.
+N.B: Do not confuse this odd cultivar with the common F. glaucescens forma nuda which is a completely different cultivar that is superficially similar only when very young.
 The unique charm of this plant will be revealed as it ages.

 Family: Cactaceae (Cactus Family)